 Who Applies for a Labour Market Impact Assessment?

 Labour Market Impact Assessments (previously called Labour Market Opinions) look at the labour market in the area of Canada from which the employer has made an application.
-Using a number of assessment factors, Service Canada issues decisions on whether there is a shortage of a particular occupation in a certain area of Canada.
+Using a number of assessment factors, Service Canada issues decisions on whether there is a labour shortage.
+They do this task for each particular occupation in a certain area of Canada.
 Labour market impact assessment lawyers help you negotiate the process of these applications.

 The Labour Market Impact Assessment Process

 Should Service Canada issue a positive Labour Market Impact Assessment, they will notify the employer of this decision in writing.
 Once the employer obtaines this approval, they then notify the potential Temporary Foreign Worker by sending them a copy of this approval.
 Using a lawyer for this application is a good step to ensuring that the application is put forward professionally so that there are fewer complications.